IRobot1/ng3-vr-examples/projects/ng3-gui/README.md

 For use in threejs scenes built using [angular-three](https://github.com/nartc/angular-three).
 Uses ng3-flat-ui controls and theme.

 Interface matches lil-gui, so easy drop-in replacement for use within a three scene.
+Supports onChange event.

 ```ts
 import { Ng3GUI } from 'ng3-gui';